Pontifex-Programmerer/node-jwt-auth-demo/README.md

 # node-jwt-auth-demo

 This is a demo of JWT and how you can use cookies, bcrypt and mongoDB to create an authentication system for your web-site.
+You can clone and study this code to grasp a better understanding of how to apply these modules and structure your code to achieve secure and readable code following best practices.

 # .env